calender

 • Nausea and vomiting

-While understanding the disease is important, our focus here is prevention through natural means.
+While understanding the disease is important, the real focus here is natural and practical prevention.

 1. Remove Stagnant Water

-Even a bottle cap full of water can breed mosquitoes.
-Check daily or at least every other day:
+Even a small amount of standing water can breed mosquitoes.
+Check frequently:

 • Flowerpots and trays